 - In a large bowl, beat 1 cup butter and 3/4 cup sugar together until light and fluffy.
 Add 1 teaspoon vanilla and 1/2 teaspoon almond extract.
 Mix until smooth.
 Add 2 cups flour, 1/2 teaspoon baking powder and 3/4 teaspoon salt.
 Mix until combined, scraping the sides as you mix.

-- Press about 2/3 of the dough in the prepared pan.
+- Press about 2/3 of the dough into the prepared pan.
 You can use a use a piece of parchment paper to press down easier.
 Top dough with the pie filling.
+If you like a crisper crust, you can bake for 5-10 minutes before adding filling.

 - Drop the remaining dough by small spoonful's evenly over the top of the filling, leaving space between the spoonful's.
-Bake in the preheated oven for 20-30 minutes, or until the dough on top does not indent when lightly pressed with your finger.
+Bake in the preheated oven for 20-30 minutes, or until the dough on top is lightly golden.
 Remove and let cool completely.

 - When the bars have cooled, whisk together the powdered sugar, almond extract and milk.
 Add more milk or powdered sugar as needed to achieve the desired consistency.
 Drizzle the glaze over the cooled bars and refrigerate for about 10 minutes to set.